-- Encourage managers to continue to advertise vacant positions with French-language capacity as an asset and hire bilingual staff. - Provide staff with opportunities for French-language training or other training opportunities, such as Acadie at a Glance, and support their learning with tools, such as dictionaries. - Administer an FLS survey to identify language capacity within DMA in collaboration with SNS-IS. - Provide staff with opportunities to practice their French-language skills. - Continue to promote Acadian and francophone culture, through support for National Acadian Day and other cultural activities.
+- Encourage managers to continue to advertise vacant positions with French-language capacity as an asset and hire bilingual staff. - Provide staff with opportunities for French-language training or other training opportunities, such as Acadie at a Glance, and support their learning with tools, such as dictionaries. - Administer an FLS survey to identify language capacity within DMAH in collaboration with SNS-IS. - Provide staff with opportunities to practice their French-language skills. - Continue to promote Acadian and francophone culture, through support for National Acadian Day and other cultural activities. - Nova Scotia Family Heritage Day 2022 - o Shared information with staff to encourage dialogue and discussion, about Grand-Pré and its meaning to the Acadian people.